-if you received a proxy card, by signing a new proxy card with a date later than your previously delivered proxy and submitting it as instructed above;

-- by re-voting by Internet as instructed above; - by notifying Kartoon Studios, Inc.'s Corporate Secretary in writing before the Annual Meeting that you have revoked your proxy; or - by attending the Annual Meeting in person and voting in person.
+- if you received a proxy card, by signing a new proxy card with a date later than your previously delivered proxy and submitting it as instructed above; - · by re-voting by Internet as instructed above; - by notifying Kartoon Studios, Inc.'s Corporate Secretary in writing before the Annual Meeting that you have revoked your proxy; or - by attending the Annual Meeting virtually and voting online.
 Attending the Annual Meeting will not in and of itself revoke a previously submitted proxy.
-You must specifically vote your shares at the Annual Meeting to revoke your previously submitted proxy.
+You must specifically vote your shares online at the Annual Meeting to revoke your previously submitted proxy.